BuvinJT/distbuilder/docs/ConfigClasses.md

 ### QtIfwSimpleTextPage

 This class is derived from `QtIfwUiPage`.
 It does not require ANY form / .ui content passed to it.
-It provides a page layout with a single element, `text`, which can be set easily via an argument to the constructor of this class.
+It provides a page layout with the only elements being `title` and `description`, which can both be set easily via arguments to the constructor of this class.
 That text may contain all valid QtIFW dynamic substitutions e.g. these [Installer Variables](LowLevel.md#installer-variables), or directly using the `@variable@` syntax.
 See https://doc.qt.io/qtinstallerframework/scripting.html#predefined-variables.

-By providing an `onLoad` script, you may of course define more comprehensive manipulations of the text value.
-Alternatively, you wish to specify **no text** or content at all for the page, other than perhaps something such as "working..." and then use that as a place holder to perform a given process.
+By providing an `onLoad` or `onEnter` script, you may define more comprehensive manipulations of the pages elements.
+Alternatively, you wish to specify **no text** or content at all for the page, other than perhaps including a message such as "working..." and then use the page as a place holder to perform a given process.
 There are many imaginative ways for using this class as a convenient platform from which to start a custom, dynamic page.

 Constructor: